 The Gallery may close periodically to install major exhibitions.

-Art & Culture Disabled access available Enquiry Desk Family Family Friendly History & Heritage Interactive Centre Non Smoking Public Toilet Shop
+Art & Culture Disabled access available Enquiry Desk Family Family Friendly History & Heritage Interactive Centre International Non Smoking Public Toilet Shop